ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/create.md

   -e, --edition string            Cluster Edition.
 Can be one of: playground, business, enterprise (required) -f, --force                     Force command to execute without user input -h, --help                      Print usage
-      --instances int32           The total number of instances in the replicaset cluster (one primary and n-1 secondaries).
-Setting this flag infers a replicaset type.
-Limited to at least 3 for business edition. (required for non-playground replicaset clusters) (required) (default 1)
+      --instances int32           The total number of instances of the cluster (one primary and n-1 secondaries).
+Minimum of 3 for business edition (default 1)
       --lan-id string             The numeric LAN ID with which you connect your cluster (required) -l, --location string           The physical location where the cluster will be created. (defaults to the location of the connected datacenter)
       --maintenance-day string    Day for Maintenance.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: Saturday (required)